US officials seek limits on "habitat" for imperiled species

 He added that a court would likely agree that the government's definition was reasonable, even though he does not think it is good policy for dealing with climate change.

-Jonathan Woods with the Pacific Legal Foundation, which represents landowners opposed to having species protections forced upon them, said the government's proposal would rightly restrict what areas could be designated as habitat.
+Jonathan Wood with the Pacific Legal Foundation, which represents landowners opposed to having species protections forced upon them, said the government's proposal would rightly restrict what areas could be designated as habitat.

 He said that would force the government to concentrate on sites more suitable for conservation work, instead of infringing on private property rights.